pixo2000/PixelCapes/README.md

 Maybe i didn't give you one.
 Just message me on Discord(Xandarian) and ask for a cape!

 ### What is planned?
-A reload command / general Cape reloading<br>
+A reload command / general Cape reloading
 At this point, capes only reload on game restart